sissa/FHPC_2019-2020/README.md

 We would strongly prefer **not** to have oral exams via skype: then, we will iteratively try new dates for the exams so that to have a proper exam session in March at latest.
 Shall that not be possible, we will open a session and schedule you for an exam in person by appointment (with all due precautions as advised by the University, of course).

+**SIDE NOTE** detailed notes about your 3rd assignments will be sent individually upon request

 So:
 1. if you accept the final mark that we have proposed, **enroll for the current session** and your vote will be registered
 2. if you want to have an oral exam, pls be patient